AdaiasMagdiel/AdaiasMagdiel/README.md

   </tr>
 </table>

-## 💻 Languages
+## Languages

-- Python 🐍
+- 🔧 C
-- JavaScript 🌐
+- 🐍 Python
-- PHP 🚀
+- 🐘 PHP
-- Clojure 🧩
+- 🧮 Clojure
-- Lua 🌙
+- 🌔 Lua
-- C 🔧
+- 🕹️ JavaScript
-- Java ☕
+- ☕ Java
-- Exploring Rust 🦀
+- 🦀 Exploring Rust

-## 👨‍💻 Hobbyist Coder
+## Hobbyist Coder

 While I don't work as a professional programmer, coding is my go-to hobby.
 I love spending my leisure time crafting tools, APIs, and automation solutions.
 Delving into the art of coding is my way of adding a touch of creativity to everyday challenges.

-## 🌟 Interests
+## Interests

 - Crafting tools and utilities
 - Building APIs for fun